What’s a National Heritage Area (NHA)?

 The National Park Service defines a National Heritage Area as a place where historic, cultural, and natural resources combine to form cohesive, nationally important landscapes.
 Unlike national parks, National Heritage Areas are large lived-in landscapes, leading their organizing entities to collaborate with communities to determine how to make heritage relevant to local interests and needs.

-The first National Heritage Area, Illinois and Michigan Canal National Heritage Area, was signed into law in 1984 by President Ronald Reagan.
-In his dedication speech, Reagan referred to National Heritage Areas as “a new kind of national park” that married heritage conservation, recreation, and economic development.
-Today, the program includes 62 National Heritage Areas across the country.
+The first National Heritage Area was signed into law in 1984 by President Ronald Reagan as “a new kind of national park” that married heritage conservation, recreation, and economic development.
+Currently, the program includes 62 National Heritage Areas across the country.

 The focus is on the protection and conservation of critical resources, the natural, cultural, scenic, and historic resources that have shaped us as a nation and as communities.